 If you love Ally Pally you probably know the story already.

-But did you know that when the 1873 fire destroyed the Great Hall and most of the west end of the Palace it left the Theatre untouched?
-So we have an 19th century time capsule on site!
+But did you know that when the 1980 fire destroyed the Great Hall and most of the west end of the Palace it left the Theatre untouched?
+So we have a time capsule on site!

 Some of the things we found under the floor boards during the recent restoration project were mind-blowing, including many of the illustrated pictures you’ve seen on this blog.